reptyd/discord-schedule-bot/README.md

 * **Listing events**: this minimal implementation does not include a list command, but adding one is straightforward (see the suggestions below).

-## Demonstration idea (≤2 min)

-1. Start recording a Loom video and introduce the bot in a test Discord server.
-2. Use the `!schedule` command to create an event a minute into the future.
-3. Show the bot’s acknowledgement message with the 📍 reaction.
-4. Wait until the reminder fires; highlight that the bot automatically cleans up old events.
-5. Optionally schedule a second event and cancel it manually by deleting the row in the database or adding a cancel command to illustrate extendability.

-## What can be improved for a client

-* **Time zone handling** – accept time in the user’s local time zone and convert to UTC.
-* **Recurring events** – allow daily/weekly repeats or custom recurrence rules.
-* **List and delete commands** – add commands like `!events` to list upcoming events and `!cancel <id>` to remove a scheduled entry.
-* **Role mention** – ping a specific role when posting reminders to alert all relevant members.
-* **Web dashboard** – provide a simple front-end to view and manage scheduled events outside of Discord.

 ## Quick note on background tasks

 The bot uses the `discord.ext.tasks` helper.
 This extension simplifies running background jobs and abstracts away common pitfalls such as reconnection logic and handling `asyncio.CancelledError`.
-The documentation notes that running a loop in the background at a specified interval is a common pattern, and the tasks extension is designed to abstract these worries away.
+The documentation notes that the `tasks.loop` decorator allows a background loop to run at a specified interval without manual scheduling, and the tasks extension is designed to abstract these worries away.